JohnnySn0w/johnnysn0w.github.io/_posts/2024-3-6-88x31 banners from the old net.md

 I think, though I didn't try, my browser would chug if I tried to pull that many images(despite many dupes) into one pageview

 So I decided to instead do a video format.
 Gif format would also have probably been a bad idea, I just don't think most gif renderers are capable of handling the task of an 8kpx wide image.

+Here's the nitty gritty of the technical:

+- one script converts every banner in the archive to an entry in a csv.
+This csv has the following header structure:
+	-